 Friday 25 January: Valley of the Kings

 Crossing by boat to the West Bank our first stop is the Colossi of Memnon.
 These two eighteen-metre-high stone statues represent the Pharaoh Amonhotep III and once guarded his memorial temple.
-We continue into the Valley of the Kings and explore some of the 63 known tombs built for the pharaohs and nobles of the New Kingdom.
-The largest tomb in the Valley of the Queens is that of Queen Nefertari, favourite wife of Rameses II, usually closed to visitors; we have special access to see the high quality vibrant decorations adorning every surface.
-Following lunch, we visit the house where Howard Carter lived during his search for Tutankhamun’s tomb.
+We continue into the Valley of the Kings and explore some of the 63 known tombs built for the pharaohs and nobles of the New Kingdom and visit the house where Howard Carter lived during his search for Tutankhamun’s tomb.
 It has been restored and decorated with pictures and tools from the excavation.
+Following lunch, we visit the tomb of Queen Nefertari, favourite wife of Rameses II, usually closed to visitors; we have special access to see the high quality vibrant decorations adorning every surface.
+We also visit three New Kingdom tombs of a queen and princes in the Valley of the Queens.
 Returning to the East Bank by coach and boat, the evening is at leisure.
 Overnight Luxor.
 (B, L)

 Saturday 26 January: Temple of Hatshepsut

 Returning across the Nile we visit Deir el-Medina, the village for the workers who constructed the tombs in the Valley of the Kings.
 From lunch, we travel to Deir el-Bahri and the imposing Memorial Temple of Hatshepsut.
 Set in a natural amphitheatre and built on three levels, the temple seems to emerge from the surrounding rock.
 There was a garden of exotic incense trees in the first courtyard brought back from the Queen’s trading expeditions to Punt, perhaps modern day Somalia.
 Lucia will give a talk this evening following our return to the East Bank.
 Overnight Luxor.
 (B, L)